Inspector Ghote Goes by Train: Plot summary

 The novel opens with an article in The Times of India, which names Ghote as the officer to escort fraudster A. K. Bhattacharya from Calcutta to Mumbai.
 Bhattacharya made a fortune selling wax fakes of ancient Indian statues as the real thing.
-An American professor exposed him with a cigar lighter but Bhattacharya escaped.
-He has never been photographed and only his description is known.
+An American professor exposed him with a cigar lighter, but Bhattacharya escaped.
+He has never been photographed, and only his description is known.

-On the train Ghote finds himself in a compartment with a well dressed, charming Bengali.
-Ghote is reluctant to talk about his mission and his travelling companion begins trying to guess Ghote's profession and reason for travel; his guesses are ridiculous, possibly even insulting.
-Eventually he guesses that Ghote is the Inspector escorting Bhattacharya to trial.
+On the train, Ghote finds himself in a compartment with a well-dressed, charming Bengali.
+Ghote is reluctant to talk about his mission, and his travelling companion begins trying to guess Ghote's profession and reason for travel; his guesses are ridiculous, possibly even insulting.
+Eventually, he guesses that Ghote is the Inspector escorting Bhattacharya to trial.

-Ghote notes the initials on his companion's luggage are A. K. B. and suspects the man may, in fact, be A. K. Bhattacharya.
+Ghote notes the initials on his companion's luggage are A. K. B. and suspects the man may be A. K. Bhattacharya.
 The stranger reveals that he had read the newspaper article about Ghote and introduces himself as A. K. Bannerjee.

-The next day Ghote and Bannerjee are joined in their compartment by a pair of young backpackers travelling with an Indian Guru.
-The boy, Red, is British and the girl, Mary Jane, is an American.
+The next day, Ghote and Bannerjee are joined in their compartment by a pair of young backpackers travelling with an Indian Guru.
+The boy, Red, is British, and the girl, Mary Jane, is an American.
 They are hippies.
-Ghote argues their right to be in the compartment without tickets, but the train moves off and it is impossible for the trio to disembark.
+Ghote argues their right to be in the compartment without tickets, but the train moves off, making it impossible for the trio to disembark.
 Although Red is antagonistic towards Ghote, Mary Jane charms the inspector.

-The next morning a telegram informs Ghote the prisoner in Calcutta is actually A. K. Biswas, wanted in Mumbai for gambling offences, not Bhattacharya.
+The next morning, a telegram informs Ghote that the prisoner in Calcutta is actually A. K. Biswas, wanted in Mumbai for gambling offences, not Bhattacharya.

 Bannerjee discovers Red has used J. R. Kipling's novel "Kim" as the source for much of his journey across India.
-Ghote persuades Red to take Mr Bannerjee's photograph.
-Bannerjee convinces Red to wait until the next day.
+Ghote persuades Red to take Mr. Bannerjee's photograph, but Bannerjee convinces Red to wait until the next day.

-The next morning Bannerjee oversleeps, then claims his unshaven face is unsuitable for photography.
+The next morning, Bannerjee oversleeps and then claims his unshaven face is unsuitable for photography.
 All the film proves to be missing from the camera and the luggage.
 Bannerjee blames thieves at the last station.
 Red suspects Bannerjee but can prove nothing.

-At the next stop a Mr Ramaswami joins them.
-He explains his job consists of visiting each station on the railway to see that railway stationary and forms are only used for official purposes.
+At the next stop, Mr. Ramaswami joins them.
+He explained that his job consists of visiting each station on the railway to ensure that railway stationery and forms are only used for official purposes.
 Bannerjee suggests that Ramaswami falsifies his returns to save travelling so much.

-Shortly thereafter Bannerjee questions the ethics of Ghote condemning a person to jail.
+Shortly thereafter, Bannerjee questions the ethics of Ghote condemning a person to jail.
 Ghote insists that would be the job of the magistrates and judges.
 Bannerjee seeks to enlist the guru as a moral ally in his cause.
-The guru is unhelpful, saying that a man lives his life regardless of his surroundings and brings to everyone's attention Mr Bannerjee's use of hair dye.
+The guru is unhelpful, saying that a man lives his life regardless of his surroundings and brings to everyone's attention Mr. Bannerjee's use of hair dye.
 Bannerjee claims he dyes his hair from simple vanity, though he jokingly calls it a disguise.